METALS-Copper steady as dollar flattens

 Copper hit a two-year high earlier this week at $6,400 a tonne as the dollar tracked lower, making dollar-denominated metals cheaper for investors using other currencies.

-* LME COPPER: Three-month copper on the London Metal Exchange was 0.2 percent lower at $6,319 a tonne by 0710 GMT after trading flat in the previous session.
+* LME COPPER: Three-month copper on the London Metal Exchange was little changed at $6,329 a tonne by 0134 GMT after trading flat in the previous session.

 * GLENCORE: Glencore cut its 2017 output targets after changes in what it extracts at some of its mines, rainfall and maintenance hit production in the first half of the year.